sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-notification_queue-1' caption='Notification queue class' %}

-This notification queue consists of a `deque` of `std::function` with a `mutex` and a `condition_variable`.
+This notification queue consists of a `deque` of `task` with a `mutex` and a `condition_variable`.
 It has a `pop()` operation which is just going to pull one item off of the queue.
 And it has a `push()` operation to push one item into the queue and notify anybody who might be waiting on the queue.

 {% include code.md name='05-task_system-1' caption='Task system class' %}

 The task system has a `_count` member which is set to the number of available cores.
 The system has a vector of threads and the notification queue.
 The `run()` function is the function that will be executed by the threads.
-Inside that function is an empty function object.
+Inside that function is an empty `task` object.
 As soon as an item is available in the queue, it pops it from the queue and executes it, and tries to pick the next one.
 The constructor of the task system spins up as many threads as there are cores.
 Each thread is bound with a lambda against the `run()` function.
 When the task system gets destructed, it is necessary to join all threads.
 The function that is used by the outside is `async`.
-It takes the function object and pushes it into the queue.
+It takes the `task` object and pushes it into the queue.
 This system is so far very primitive, e.g. it would hang on destruction.
 The latter is corrected by the following additions:

 {% include code.md name='05-notification_queue-2' caption='Notification queue with done switch' %}